Bandwidth messaging content policiesFollow

 "Lending Alert from [COMPANY]: Your first offer!
 Great loan options may be available to you.
 It's quick and easy to learn more.
 Click for details.
 [LINK]"

-- The customer and/or sending party demonstrates that they have strict age validations in place for message recipients
+- The customer and/or sending party demonstrate that they have strict age validations in place for message recipients.

-- The customer agrees they will work with Bandwidth’s messaging product team to ensure that messaging campaign content is approved
+- The customer agrees they'll work with Bandwidth’s messaging product team to ensure that the messaging campaign content is approved.

 Bandwidth’s Acceptable Use Policy (AUP), which incorporates relevant laws and industry guidelines such as CTIA Messaging Principles and Best Practices, will govern conversational P2P messaging usage.
 If P2P message content or traffic patterns are found to be in violation of Bandwidth’s AUP or CTIA guidelines, Bandwidth reserves the right to block that content or take other appropriate action as detailed in our AUP.